Contesting a Will in Victoria

 If you have possession or control of a will, a revoked will, or a purported will of a deceased person, you are required to allow the following individuals to inspect and make copies (at their own expense):

-4. Who Will be Responsible for Your Legal Costs of the Court proceedings?
+4. Who will be Responsible for Your Legal Costs of the Court proceedings?

 You are generally responsible for covering your own legal expenses.